-MGT470 - INDUSTRY AND LABOR RELATIONS - 3 credits
+MGT470-INDUSTRY AND LABOR RELATIONS-3 credits

 This course outlines the behavioral aspects of the management and collective bargaining agency interface.
 Emphasis is on arbitration, mediation, conciliation and fact finding.
-A computer simulation exercise is included in this course.

 MGT471 - MARKETING STRATEGIES - 3 credits

 National and international strategies of marketing, particularly, the potential of various media will be examined.
 Practical examples of how to create and use marketing strategies are explained.
 How to conduct market research, find a target audience and assess effectiveness of marketing strategies will be demonstrated in the course.
 Prerequisite: MGT372 or MGT371.